This Step: Get a Learner Permit

 - A Certified Birth Certificate or other acceptable forms of identification

-- Proper fees (cash, check or money order; credit or debit cards are not acceptable)
+- $16.80 for the Instruction Permit (cash, check or money order; credit or debit cards are not acceptable)

 The remaining requirements vary by permit type.